imkumar77/imkumar77/README.md

  ## Work

-🔭 I’m currently working  as a **Business Strategy Associate** at **Clovefry**, I am passionate about data-driven decision-making and business optimization.
+🔭  I am passionate about data-driven decision-making and business optimization.

 🌱 I’m currently learning and constantly exploring new tools and techniques to drive business insights.